• Skip to main content

 What Is the IRS One-Time Forgiveness Program?

-• You must have a history of good tax compliance — this means that in the last three years, you must have filed on time and were not issued any penalty assessments in that period.
+• You must have a history of good tax compliance — this means that in the last three years, you must have filed on time.

 • You have either paid your tax bill in full or have set up an arrangement to pay it, such as a payment plan.